Are you wondering what an espresso con panna is? You're not alone!

 How many calories does the Espresso con Panna have?

-Normally, an espresso con panna with 20% heavy cream from cow’s milk, one espresso shot, and no added sweetener is around 35 calories.
-The definite number of calories does depend on a few factors:
+Typically, an espresso con panna with 20% heavy cream from cow's milk, one espresso shot, and no added sweetener contains approximately 35 calories.

 - How much whipped cream do you use?